 Are Wyoming LLCs Anonymous?

-Wyoming companies that have a registered agent or a registered agent services file annual reports, disclose managers' names, and file an annual report can remain anonymous.
+Wyoming companies that have a registered agent service file annual reports, disclose managers' names, and file an annual report can remain anonymous.

 Does Wyoming Allow Expedited Processing for LLCs?